OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 ---

-### Members added by Project Admin via User's Join Request (Only for codebeamer)
+#### Members added by Project Admin via User's Join Request (Only for codebeamer)

 * If project membership is **Public with join approval**, then any user can request to join, but project administrators must approve each join request.
-* Login as user who wants to become a member and follow the steps mentioned in the section, [Make Join Request for a Project](#make-join-request-for-a-project) for further details.
+* Login as user who wants to become a member and follow the steps mentioned in the section, [hbMake Join Request for a Project](#make-join-request-for-a-project) for further details.
 * Login as Project Administrator and follow the steps below to approve the join request:
   * Open a project for which you want to approve join request for Users.
   * Click the three dots provided beside the Admin tab.